How to Write a Job Description and Why Most People Get Them Wrong

 First, we've got a great resource for you, pre-written job description templates for the most commonly searched jobs.
 Copy and paste one of those into a document, and you'll have a good head start.

-Now, I'll take you step-by-step through each section of the job description.
+Now, I'll take you step-by-step through each section of a good job description.

 How and Why to Choose the Right Job Title and Summary